CharliePoole/statiq-site/input/technical/common.addins.build-addin-building-made-simple.md

 This example actually has to do more than most, since it uses a "foreign" testing framework.
 I'll walk through the steps for you:

-1. First, the script includes the addin.common.build sript, which will do all the work.
+1. First, the script includes the `common.addin.build` script, which will do all the work.
 2. Next, it defines non-standard names for the sample assembly and it's directory.
 I could have eliminated this by calling them both "sample" but I wanted a non-generic name here.
 3. I do the same thing for the "fixture" assembly - an assembly that contains csunit-based tests, which are loaded and run by my unit test assembly.
 In this case, I might have stuck with the default (CSUnitAddinFixture) and saved a few lines of xml.
 4. I set the target.framework.dll to csUnit so that my sample and fixture assemblies will be built with a reference to that framework rather than the default nunit framework.
 5. This particular addin has multiple library subdirectories for different versions of csUnit, so I set the alt.lib.dir property to indicate which one I want to use.

 So, let's say that I want to build and test this addin with NUnit 2.5, using both the .NET 1.1 and 2.0 builds.
 I can do this with two commands: